Depressant Drug Rehab in Washington State

 Depressants Are Less Dangerous Than Stimulants: True or False?

-Stimulants are drugs that have the opposite effect of depressants in that they stimulate people’s central nervous system, thus making them more energized and alert.
+a hand holding pillsStimulants are drugs that have the opposite effect of depressants in that they stimulate people’s central nervous system, thus making them more energized and alert.
 These drugs are “uppers”, meaning that they are performance-enhancing drugs.

 So, are depressants less dangerous than stimulants?
 To get the answer to this question, you must compare their effects when misused.
 Abusing stimulants can make a person’s heart problems worse while abusing depressant drugs can make someone’s depression and mental health worse and cause a person to experience bad withdrawal symptoms like seizures.
 Ultimately though, the misuse and abuse of both stimulants and depressants can lead to crippling side effects, overdose, and death.

 Even proper use of both stimulants and depressants without the guidance of a doctor can cause a person to make careless mistakes and poor judgment calls that lead to these things.
 Barbiturates are slightly more problematic when misused or abused than stimulants or other forms of depressants though.
 Hence, why doctors minimally prescribe barbiturates to patients today.
-Overall though, you should make sure that you properly use both prescription stimulants and depressants properly.
+Overall though, you should make sure that you use both prescription stimulants and depressants properly.

-Depressant addiction occurs when people that have chronically abused depressant drugs now have changes made to the chemistry of their brains because of it.
+Depressant addiction occurs when people who have chronically abused depressant drugs now have changes made to the chemistry of their brains because of it.
 People who suffer from depressant addiction must also still be dependent on depressant drugs.
 This means that when they stop or minimize their use of depressant drugs, they experience withdrawal symptoms.
 When a person suffers from depressant addiction, he or she will do anything to get more of the substance, even if it means putting oneself in harm’s way.

 Due to the severity of depressant withdrawal symptoms that a person can experience, it’s imperative that anyone with depressant addiction seek out professional addiction treatment at a treatment center.
 Due to how highly addictive most depressants are, it’s also imperative that anyone with depressant addiction attends professional detox and inpatient treatment to get clean and sober.